 View looking back on Chikapin traverse.
 Catanka caught up with me near the beginning of this traverse and we hiked it together.
 I last saw Catanka at Rock Creek before Trout Lake.
 He has been hiking the PCT along while adding many side trips.
 The only reason I was ahead of him at this point was that he had taken time off to hike around Mt Ranier on the Wonderland Trail.
 It amazed me that he could complete the Wonderland Trail while hiking the PCT and already caught back up with me.
 Most people take a week to hike Wonderland.
 Catanka plans to hike the PNT (Pacific Northwest Trail) as soon as he reaches Canada.
 As I stumbled uphill on loose rock, Catanka led the way while talking nonstop about his planned side trips.
 He kept moving along briskly without seeming to feel the need to breathe.
 This dude is one super-excited and energized Hiker.

 Over the crest of the traverse and on a new view and new traverse.

 New views over the top are always exciting.
 What’s on the other side?
 That is what keeps me hiking.

 I heard a lot of thunder and started hiking faster.
 Every tent site I passed was taken.
-That was okay because more miles today meant fewer miles the last day into the next town.
+That was okay with me because more miles today meant fewer miles on my last day into town.